troclaux/todo-project/README.md

 # Todo Project

 ## Description
-A simple web application that functions as a todo list.
-This project aims to implement DevOps principles such as:
+Full-stack web app that leverages DevOps tools and practices.

+## Objective

+Learn the basics of full stack web development with Node.js, Express.js, React.js and MongoDB.

+Learn DevOps principles, such as:

-1. Continuous Integration
+1. Continuous Deployment
-2. Continuous Delivery
-2. Continuous Deployment
+2. Continuous Integration
 3. Infrastructure as Code
 4. Automation

-## Objective
-Learn the basics of DevOps, by implementing IaC with Docker, Kubernetes, Terraform and Jenkins.
-Learn the basics of full-stack development with Node.js, Express.js, React.js and PostgreSQL.

 ## Kanban Board